ray-project/ray/doc/source/serve/managing-java-deployments.md

 # Managing Java Deployments

 Java is one of the mainstream programming languages for production services.
-Ray Serve natively supports Java API for creating, updating and managing deployments.
-You can create deployment using Java and call them via Python, or vice versa.
+Ray Serve natively supports Java API for creating, updating, and managing deployments.
+You can create Ray Serve deployments using Java and call them via Python, or vice versa.

 This section should help you: